 Simply having an online community app in the first place gives your target audience the option to check for updates whenever and wherever they want.
 According to eMarketer, mobile users spend an average of 40 minutes per day checking social media.
 If you can occupy a segment of that time with your members, then they’ll become more engaged with your brand and grow accustomed to regularly logging in to find out about the latest updates and events.

-An online community app is especially valuable for businesses that offer services like online courses, workshops, or trainings.
+An online community app, built using a reliable community platform, is especially valuable for businesses that offer services like online courses, workshops, or trainings.
 Since most of these services depend heavily on teamwork and strong collaboration, the importance of the social element cannot be understated.
 When you have a mobile-first social space, you can add online versions of your services to give members who are unable to attend events in person the option to avoid missing out.

 Offering a mobile-first community experience to your customers is no longer optional.
 It’s a business imperative that provides unprecedented opportunities to grow your brand with better engagement rates and more streams of revenue.
 In today’s increasingly connected world, a mobile social space will fast become a critical asset for your brand and something that adds value to every facet of your business.